Teaching Spell Checkers to Teach: Pedagogical Program Synthesis for Interactive Learning: System Architecture

 \subsection{Implementation Details}

 \system integrates a Python backend with a React frontend.
 The spelling inquiry engine is implemented in Python using a unification-based pattern matcher~\cite{maclellan_pyplan} and Anthropic’s Claude Sonnet~\cite{anthropic_claude_sonnet45} for hypothesis filtering, generation, and selection.
+From text analysis through intervention generation, the pipeline makes 8 LLM API calls total, including parallel calls for hypothesis search and final DSL synthesis; using Claude Sonnet 4.5, this costs approximately \$0.70 per complete word inquiry.
+The complete pipeline—from text analysis to intervention generation—involves 8 LLM API calls, including parallel threads for hypothesis search.
+During testing with Sonnet 4.5, this averaged \$0.70 per complete word inquiry (excluding optional speech services).
 The synthesized instructional programs are serialized as JSON execution plans, which the React interface renders as interactive components mirroring the system’s pedagogical logic.
 To support multimodality, \system employs Google Gemini’s speech-to-text for capturing spoken responses and Gemini’s text-to-speech for verbalizing instructions and feedback, enabling voice-based interaction alongside text input.
 This modular setup ensures consistent execution across conversational and interactive modes while remaining adaptable for integration with future writing or tutoring systems.